-The body has strong self-regulating mechanisms and can quickly return to its basic stability after a change, a shock, an acute situation.
+The body has strong self-regulating mechanisms and can quickly return to its basic stability after a change, a shock, or an acute situation.
 If the changed situation lasts too long, the automatic returning to one’s centre digresses, which undermines the stability of the individual.

 Another important feature is that, from the Ayurvedic perspective, no disease exists only in the mind or only in the body.
 And if we add to this the interactions we have with each other, the phrase advocated by Ayurveda no longer sounds strange: “Don’t focus on the child, heal the parents.”

-During Ayurvedic therapies, I use and consider the following:
+In Ayurvedic therapies, I use and consider the following:

 RHYTHM